ThrashingLaggard/xyToolz/xyToolz/READMEs/xyFiles_Documentation.md

 # Class Documentation: `xyFiles`

 ## Overview
-`xyFiles` is a static utility class that provides cross-platform file and directory handling features for .NET applications.
-It is designed to simplify common I/O tasks such as reading, writing, renaming, validating, and deleting files or directories.
+Static utility class that provides cross-platform file and directory handling features and qol stuff for .NET applications.
+Its designed to simplify common I/O tasks such as reading, writing, renaming, validating, and deleting files or directories.

 ---